 I played the piano since I was 4.
 My mother wanted to give me the opportunity by growing old to know how to play an instrument, and so I started to learn music early.
 She was a piano player too, and she used to play me every night the same piece of Schubert, a sonata in F minor.
 She gave me her passion for music, and I think that's why it became very important to me.

 I graduated Berklee College of Music with a dual major in Film Scoring and Music Business in December 2014.
-I then moved to Los Angeles, CA in January 2015 to start my career as a film music composer.
-I now work with composer Jeff Russo (Fargo, Star Trek Discovery, Legion..) as his scoring assistant/additional writer while working on freelance projects.
-I was recently a part of the orchestral concert "The Future is Female", alongside 9 other female composers all working in Films and TV.
+I then moved to Los Angeles, CA in January 2015 and haven’t left since.
+I now work with composer Jeff Russo (Fargo, Star Trek Discovery, The Umbrella Academy..) as his scoring assistant/additional writer while working on freelance projects.
+Most recently, I was a featured composer in the orchestral concert series "The Future is Female", alongside other female composers working in Films and TV.